 This is a Tender Port.
-Ships tender to the long shallow water pier in the center of town, a small settlement, settled originally by the french in 1838 and architecturally full of beautiful Victorian Villas The small settlement can be easily walked and explored in several hours with plenty of cafes and restaurants to savour.
+Ships tender to the long shallow water pier in the center of town, a small settlement, settled originally by the french in 1838 and architecturally full of beautiful Victorian Villas The small settlement can be easily walked and explored in several hours with plenty of cafes and restaurants to savor.
 This is currently the base point for excursions to Christchurch in the absence of the port Lyttleton which was destroyed in the 2011 earthquake.

 Christchurch city is 1.5 hours drive away.